muellerzr/muellerzr.github.io/_posts/projects/2019-7-11-FeatureImportance-TestSet.md

 ---

 Great, so now we can get our relative accuracies for shuffling a column right?
 We're almost done right?
 Wrong.
 The above code actually will not quite work.
-The reason why is when we generate our databunch, our original cat_vars and cont_vars arrays will be overriden if there are any missing values in our dataset.
+The reason why is when we generate our databunch, our original cat_vars and cont_vars arrays will be overridden if there are any missing values in our dataset.
 So now we will have the possibility of `_na` variables, which we don't want to shuffle as those are binary data representing if a value is missing.

 How do we fix this?
 We can utilize Python's `copy` library and the `deepcopy` function to make a new copy of our list that we can modify safely.
-Ontop of this, we need access to our data's procs, so lets make a line to grab that from the training dataset before we make every TabularList:
+On top of this, we need access to our data's procs, so lets make a line to grab that from the training dataset before we make every TabularList:

 {% highlight python3 %}
 {% raw %}